ryanmosz/crypto-trading-sim/memory-bank/projectbrief.md

 ## Project Philosophy

-"Ship something playable every single day" - Each development milestone produces a working WebGL build that can be tested in a browser.
+"Ship something playable every single day" - Each development milestone produces a working web build that can be tested immediately in a browser.